The basic configuration settings for beacons include:

 |7||4 dBM||70m (230')||Up to 15 months|

-2 Kontakt.io default TX Power setting
+2 Kontakt.io default TX Power setting on some beacon models.

 Determining optimal beacon Transmission Power